-A professor in the Department of Management & Organization, Marvin Karlins teaches the mass lecture Principles of Management class required of all business majors.
-He has also taught behavior-oriented courses in psychology and management which emphasize personal growth and interpersonal effectiveness.
-Twice named Outstanding Teacher of the Year for the College of Business, Karlins has also received USF's President's Award for Outstanding Achievement.
+Marvin Karlins is a professor in the Information Systems and Decision Sciences Department who teaches required courses in the principles of management.
+He also teaches behavior-oriented courses organizaational behavior.
+Twice named Outstanding Teacher of the Year for the Muma College of Business, Karlins has also received USF's President's Award for Outstanding Achievement.

 - MAN 3025 - Principles of Management

 - Karlins, M. "A Chip and a Prayer," (2017).
 New York: Cardoza/Simon & Schuster.